Increased exports, jobs, opportunities for companies... Find out how globalisation can benefit people and enterprises in the EU.

 Consumers can also benefit from more choice, as the variety of products and services increases.

-The benefits of lower prices and more choice amount to about €600 a year per EU consumer.
+The benefits of lower prices and more choice amounted to about €600 a year per EU consumer in 2017.

 The level of wealth and comfort is increasing while standards of living are improving.